 Conclusion

-For the purpose the StopBox fills for me, there’s nothing else I’ve found that does it better.
+For the purpose the StopBox fills for me, there’s nothing else I’ve found that does it better even three years later.
 It’s solid, works as it’s supposed to, and does the job I need.
 I highly recommend this box and the company itself for anyone needing quick access to their firearm while keeping it out of the reach of children.
+Three years in with regular use and it still operates exactly as it should!

 StopBox FAQ